All Products

 4. Click OK.

-The Actions column for the interactive quota group displays Scaling Out or Scaling In.
-Scaling out takes about 5 to 8 minutes.
-Scaling in may take longer because it depends on when the running jobs are complete.
-In a worst-case scenario, the system may wait for jobs to time out to ensure that all jobs on the scaled-in machines are finished before the scale-in operation begins.
+The Actions column shows Scaling Out or Scaling In while the operation is in progress.
+Scaling out completes in 5 to 8 minutes.
+Scaling in may take longer because the system waits for running jobs to finish before reclaiming resources.
 Scaling operations do not affect running jobs.

-1. On the Scaling Configuration tab, click Edit Time Plan in the Scheduled Scaling Management area.
+1. On the Scaling Configuration tab, click Edit Time Plan in the Scheduled Scaling Management section.

-2. Click Add Effective Period and select an Effective Start Time and a Configuration Plan.
+2. Click Add Effective Period, select an Effective Start Time, and assign a Configuration Plan.

-You can set different quota configuration plans to take effect at different times of the day to manage quota configurations based on time.
+Assign different configuration plans to different time slots to match expected load patterns.
 For more information, see Quota management for compute resources.

 Scheduling policy

-When you submit a job, you must explicitly specify the name of the interactive quota group in the client or Java Database Connectivity (JDBC) connection string.
-The job is then scheduled to the corresponding MaxQA instance.
+When submitting a job, explicitly specify the interactive quota group name in the client or Java Database Connectivity (JDBC) connection string.
+The system routes the job to the corresponding MaxQA instance.

-MaxQA does not support automatic backoff policies.
-If a MaxQA job fails because of limits or other reasons, you must resubmit it or submit it to a batch processing quota group.
+MaxQA does not support automatic backoff.
+If a job fails, resubmit it or route it to a batch processing quota group manually.

-1. Install and configure MaxCompute client (odpscmd) V0.51.1 or later.
-For more information, see Connect using the local client (odpscmd).
+1. Install MaxCompute client (odpscmd) V0.51.1 or later.
+For setup instructions, see Connect using the local client (odpscmd).

 enable_quota_cache=true